 b. terminate the call of a pastor as provided in Chapter 9;

+c. call a minister of Word and Service;

-c. call or terminate the call of associates in ministry, deaconesses, and diaconal ministers in conformity with the applicable policy of the Evangelical Lutheran Church in America;
+d. terminate the call of a minister of Word and Service in conformity with the constitution of the Evangelical Lutheran Church in America;

-d. adopt amendments to the constitution, as provided in Chapter 17, and amendments to the bylaws, as specified in Chapter 16, and continuing resolutions, as provided in Chapter 18
+e. adopt amendments to the constitution, as provided in Chapter 16, amendments to the bylaws, as specified in Chapter 17, and continuing resolutions, as provided in Chapter 18;

-e. approve the annual budget;
+f. approve the annual budget;

-f. acquire real and personal property by gift, devise, purchase, or other lawful means;
+g. acquire real and personal property by gift, devise, purchase, or other lawful means;

-g. hold title to and use its property for any and all activities consistent with its purpose;
+h. hold title to and use its property for any and all activities consistent with its purpose;

-h. sell, mortgage, lease, transfer, or otherwise dispose of its property by any lawful means;
+i. sell, mortgage, lease, transfer, or otherwise dispose of its property by any lawful means;

-i. elect its officers, Congregation Council and such members of boards and committees as specified herein and require them to carry out their duties in accordance with the constitution, the bylaws and the continuing resolutions;
+j. elect its officers, Congregation Council and such members of boards and committees as specified herein and require them to carry out their duties in accordance with the constitution, bylaws and continuing resolutions; and

-j. terminate its relationship with the Evangelical Lutheran Church in America as provided in Chapter 6.
+k. terminate its relationship with the Evangelical Lutheran Church in America as provided in Chapter 6.

 *C5.04.
-This congregation shall choose from among its voting members laypersons to serve as voting members of the Synod Assembly as well as persons to represent it at meetings of any conference, cluster, coalition, or other area subdivision of which it is a member.
-The number of persons to be elected by the congregation and other qualifications shall be as prescribed in guidelines established by the Sierra Pacific Synod of the Evangelical Lutheran Church in America.
+This congregation shall elect from among its voting members laypersons to serve as voting members of the Synod Assembly as well as persons to represent it at meetings of any conference, cluster, coalition, or other area subdivision of which it is a member.
+The number of persons to be elected by this congregation and other qualifications shall be as prescribed in guidelines established by the Sierra Pacific Synod of the Evangelical Lutheran Church in America.

 C5.05.
 This congregation shall have an endowment trust fund that will operate as specified in the articles approved by this congregation.
-The purpose of the endowment fund is to provide for work beyond the operational budget of this congregation.
+The purpose of the endowment trust fund is to provide for work beyond the operational budget of this congregation.

 BYLAWS